influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/manage-data.md

 #### Examples use the InfluxQL shell

 Examples show how to run commands using the [InfluxQL shell](/influxdb/v2.4/tools/influxql-shell/).
 You can also query with InfluxQL using the [InfluxDB 1.x compatibility API](/influxdb/v2.4/reference/api/influxdb-1x/) by sending a `GET` request to the `/query` endpoint and including the command in the URL parameter `q`.
+Note, using the API returns results in JSON format.

 For information about how to get started querying using either the InfluxQL shell or the InfluxDB API, see how to [Query data with InfluxQL](/influxdb/v2.4/query-data/influxql).
 {{% /note %}}